In this post

 When we see the product specification datasheet, compatibility with GLONASS, Galileo or other systems always appears prominently.
 When there are no more important developments to mention, referring to small changes is always a good point to hold on to.

 But, is it so important that your new watch has Glonass/Galileo/Beidou/QZSS compatibility?
 Is your current bike computer, which only receives GPS signal, outdated?
 And, therefore, will it stop working because it has no compatibility with other types of satellites?
 Or will you have a much more accurate track?
 Well, all these questions are what I will try to answer in this post.

 What is GPS

-It is the original positioning system, which is why we know in a familiar way any device capable of showing our location as “GPS”.
+It is the original positioning system, which is why we know it as "...".GPS"in a familiar way to any device capable of displaying our location.

 It uses a total of 32 satellites (started with 24) that orbit about 20.200km from earth.
 They have been distributed so that there are always at least 4 satellites visible from anywhere on the planet.
 Therefore, no matter where you are, you will always be able to triangulate your position with greater or lesser accuracy (the greater number of satellites visible, the more accurate triangulation).

 It is owned by the United States Space Force, which is also responsible for its maintenance.
 It was developed by the army in the 1960s for military purposes only, to be used as a navigation system by the Navy.
 And so it was until, in 1983, President Ronald Reagan opened its use to the general public.

 Originally they had no intention of opening public use, however the decision was made following a Soviet SU-15 identification error when it shot down a Korean commercial aircraft.
 But the public version would have its accuracy altered to an approximate radius of 100m in order to maintain an advantage for military use, thus ensuring more accurate data.

 This also changed later (in 2000, during President Bill Clinton's term), so the accuracy is now determined by the device used and its specs, without any induced error.